 Every August and January at Emory, students meet in small groups with facilitators (a faculty member, a practitioner, and a judge) to discuss two sets of hypothetical situations.
 The focus in August is on law school, while the January session focuses on internships or practice.

 Upper Level Class

-The upper-level Legal Profession class revisits the values brought out in the first two group discussion sessions—Excellence, Integrity, Respect, and Service.
+A special session of the upper-level Legal Profession class revisits the values brought out in the first two group discussion sessions—Excellence, Integrity, Respect, and Service.
 Before class, students submit essays about how they have seen those values exemplified, positively or negatively, in their work or internship experiences in law school.
 Then they discuss real-world professionalism dilemmas during class.